martin-pr/possumwood/README.md

 This demo implements fitting of lenslet data detected using a convolution-based setup described in the previous demo.

-Display allows to preview both the original pattern, and the new detected pattern - just change the "blend" parameter.
+Display allows to preview both the Lytro metadata pattern (blue), and the new detected pattern (red) - just change the "blend" parameter.
 </td>
 <td>
 <div style="width:290px">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</div>